Hunting the Northern Lights

 Extra gear and warm clothing

-It can get cold when we are out chasing the Northern Lights and even though our vehicles are equipped with Webasto heating, you may require extra clothing.
-We can provide insulated winter thermo suits and foot bags.
+It can get cold when we are out chasing the Northern Lights and, even though our vehicles are equipped with Webasto heating, you may require extra clothing.
+We provide insulated winter thermo suits and foot bags.
 The latter is a super trick we learned from the mushers, the people who drive sled dogs in Finnmark.
-You put the handy foot bags outside your own shoes.
+You put the handy foot bags over your own shoes.

-Read feedback on TripAdvisor from previous guests who have been on our Northern Lights hunts!
+Read feedback on TripAdvisor from guests who have been on our Northern Lights hunts!

 How do we find the Northern Lights?